-Tiny pinholes made in the gums allows for a special instrument to pass through the holes to loosen the gum tissue, which is then repositioned over the recessed areas.
+Tiny pinholes made in the gums allow for a special instrument to pass through the holes to loosen the gum tissue, which is then repositioned over the recessed areas.
 Collagen is passed through the pinholes and holds the shifted gum tissue in place.
-The miniscule pinhole shrinks so that it is undetectable, usually within a day.
+The minuscule pinhole shrinks so that it is undetectable, usually within a day.
 What is visible immediately, however, is the results of the PST – and the disappearance of your gum recession.

 Common Causes of Gum Recession

 It’s important to understand why gum recession occurs.
 This condition is not necessarily preventable, especially if you are predisposed to developing the problem because of genetics, but there are some habits that can make you more prone to developing gum recession:

 - Vigorous brushing.
 If you brush your teeth too hard morning and night, your gums will take the brunt of this behavior.
 Aggressive brushing does not equal good brushing, and it definitely isn’t good for your gums.

 - Gum disease.
 Gum disease can contribute to gum recession, and gum recession can lead to gum disease.
 Neither problem is desirable and both can be incredibly painful.
 Tooth loss is possible with periodontal disease, which is more likely to take root if your gums have worn away from the teeth and created pockets for bacteria and plaque to gather.

 - Teeth grinding.
 It’s not just eroded enamel and cracked teeth and a painful jaw that result from grinding your teeth.
 Gum recession is also a possibility.